Union Glacier Camp

 We can house up to 70 guests in our dual occupancy Clam Tents.
 These double-walled sleeping tents are designed to withstand Antarctic conditions with a high-tech nylon covering and durable aluminum frame that opens up like a clam shell.
 They are also incredibly comfortable to live in with large doors and a tall interior that allows you to stand upright and move around easily (16 ft x 8 ft or 5 m x 2.4 m).
 Tents are naturally heated by the 24-hour sunlight up to 60°-70°F (15°-21°C) but also have a wooden floor underneath to provide insulation from the snow and solid footing.
 Each guest is provided with a cot, mattress, pillow, linens, towels, and wash basin.

-If you have a preference of whom you would like to share a tent with, please let us know.
+Please tell us if you have a preferred tent-mate.
 Otherwise we will pair you with a compatible roommate of the same gender.

 Our talented chefs utilize a fully equipped kitchen to create fresh-cooked meals, baked goods, and fantastic desserts.
-You’ll be surprised at the range of fresh fruit, vegetables, meat, and cheese we’re able to fly in regularly from Chile.
+You’ll be surprised at the range of fresh fruits, vegetables, meats, and cheeses we’re able to fly in regularly from Chile.
 We offer a variety of hot beverages, soft drinks, juices, and water.
 Chilean beer and wine are served in limited quantities with dinner.

 Breakfast, lunch, and dinner are served at set times.
 In between meals, self-serve snacks and beverages are always available.
 All meals are served buffet style and vegetarian options are available upon request.
 If you have made special dietary requests, please introduce yourself to the kitchen staff when you arrive in camp.
 Due to the remote location of our camp and distance from advanced medical care, we are unable to cater to those with severe food allergies.